 We all know that buying or selling a property can be a challenging experience and your frustrations can be made worse if you’ve also received poor service from an estate agent.

-Throughout the sale estate agents should always treat all parties fairly, though it’s important to remember agents are instructed by the seller and are required to act in their best interest at all times.
+Throughout the sale, estate agents should always treat all parties fairly, though it is important to remember estate agents are instructed by the seller, so are required to act in their best interest at all times.

-Now, as someone with experience in the property industry, I strongly believe the majority of estate agents are professional, decent and hardworking people who genuinely aim to deliver on customer satisfaction and strive to provide the best possible service.
+Now, as someone with experience in the property industry, I strongly believe the majority of estate agents are professional, decent and hardworking people who genuinely aim to deliver the best possible service.

-However, as with all professions, there are those who can tarnish the reputation of the wider industry, and the perception of those working in it, when not considering the best interests of their client or the duty they have to fulfil their own promises and obligations.
+However, as with all professions, there are those who can tarnish the reputation of others working in the industry when they haven’t considered the best interests of their client, or the duty they have to fulfil their own promises and obligations.